Skip Navigation

 Step 2 — Admissions Meeting

-Parents will talk with the Director of Admissions.
+Parents will talk with the Director of Advancement.
 This is an opportunity to converse about your child and family; Montessori education; the programs offered at Omni and enrollment possibilities.
 It will help both parties determine if Omni is a school in which your child will thrive.

 The Montessori school environment is greatly different from traditional schools.
 The director is happy to answer questions that may have come up during your research on Montessori education.